josephj1o4e1/kafka-project-coinbase/README.md

 	Follow this [LINK](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

 4. Add a BigQuery API Key
-	- Under the project foler, create keys/ folder under terraform/ folder. (kafka-project-coinbase/terraform/keys)
+	Under the project folder, create keys/ folder under terraform/ folder. (kafka-project-coinbase/terraform/keys)
- 	- In the GCP Cloud Console, create a service account:
+ 	In the GCP Cloud Console, create a service account:
 	- Go to IAM&admin -> service accounts -> create new service account -> choose only BigQuery Admin Permission
 	- Click the 3-dots icon -> manage keys -> create a new key(JSON) -> save .json file to terraform/keys/ folder

 5. Add a Confluent Cloud API Key
 	- In the Confluent Cloud Console: